 VIII.
-THE IMPLEMENTATION OF RISK MANAGEMENT AND INTERNAL CONTROL VIII.1.
+IMPLEMENTATION OF RISK MANAGEMENT AND INTERNAL CONTROL

+VIII.1.
 Risk Management Implementation

-In order to comply with the risk management regulations no. 5/8/PBI/2003 dated 19 May 2003 and no 11/25/PBI/2009 dated 01 July 2009, the Bank has set up policies and procedures as required.
-At the moment, the Bank has Credit Risk Policy, Market and Liquidity Risk Policy, and Credit Risk Control Procedure.
+In order to comply with the risk management regulations no. 5/8/PBI/2003 dated 19 May 2003 and no 11/25/PBI/2009 dated 01 July 2009 as well as Circular 5/21/DPNP/2003 and Circular 13/23/DPNP dated 25 October 2011, the Bank has set up policies and procedures as required.

+At the moment, the Bank has Credit Risk Policy, Market and Liquidity Risk Policy, and Credit Risk Control Procedure on top of Overall Risk Management Guideline.